I love a good sugar cookie and after a lot of recipe trying and sugar cookie eating this is the perfect sugar cookie!!

 The last few months I have been on the hunt for the perfect sugar cookie.
 The perfect sugar cookie would be one that did not need to be rolled out or refrigerated, would have an almond flavor and a yummy almond frosting on top.

 You see, I found the perfect sugar cookie at a small little deli in Kalama, Washington.
-Kalama is about an hour north of Portland, too far away to visit on a regular basis to satisfy my sugar cookie cravings!
+It is about an hour away to regularly satisfy my sugar cookie cravings!
 I love their almond sugar cookies so I wanted to find a way to create them at home.

 So today’s recipe is for my version of the perfect sugar cookie!
-They don’t need to be refrigerated or rolled out – they have a lovely almond flavor and a yummy almond frosting.
 These cookies are slightly crisp around the edges and soft in the middle.
 They have the perfect almond flavor.
 And they are even better the second day!

-Because I know a few of you are going to ask, the recipe is correct, there are no eggs in this recipe.
+First things first, the recipe is correct.
+There are no eggs in this recipe.
 Yes, no eggs.
-So it is a great cookie for anyone with egg allergies.
+So it is a great cookie for anyone with an egg allergies.

 After you mix the ingredients together, scoop the cookie dough onto a parchment lined cookie sheet.
 Then dip a glass into some sugar and use it to press the dough down to about 1/4″ thick.
 The sugar will give them a nice crispy texture on the outside.